Malayan Union: Opposition, dissolution of the Malayan Union and the creation of the Federation of Malaya

 The Malays generally opposed the creation of the Union.
 The opposition was due to the methods Sir Harold MacMichael used to acquire the Sultans' approval, the reduction of the Sultans' powers, and easy granting of citizenship to immigrants.
 The United Malays National Organisation or UMNO, a Malay political association formed by Dato' Onn bin Ja'afar on 10 May 1946, led the opposition against the Malayan Union.
 Malays also wore white bands around their heads, signifying their mourning for the loss of the Sultans' political rights.

-After the inauguration of the Malayan Union, the Malays, under UMNO continued opposing the Malayan Union.
-They utilised civil disobedience as a means of protest by refusing to attend the installation ceremonies of the British governors.
-They had also refused to participate in the meetings of the Advisory Councils, hence Malay participation in the government bureaucracy and the political process had totally stopped.
-The British had recognised this problem and took measures to consider the opinions of the major races in Malaya before making amendments to the constitution.
+After the inauguration of the Malayan Union, the Malays, under UMNO, continued opposing the Malayan Union.
+They used civil disobedience as a means of protest by refusing to attend the installation ceremonies of the British governors.
+They also refused to participate in the meetings of the Advisory Councils.
+The British recognised this problem and took measures to consider the opinions of the major races in Malaya before making amendments to the constitution.
 The Malayan Union was dissolved and replaced by the Federation of Malaya on 1 February 1948.